tokio-rs/website/content/docs/futures/streams.md

 Just like with futures, using stream combinators requires a functional style of programming.
 Also, `impl Stream` is used to return the stream from the function.
-The [returning futures] strategies apply equality to returning streams.
+The [returning futures] strategies apply equally to returning streams.

 `Display10` is reimplemented using [`take`] and [`for_each`]: